jeswin/ssb-scuttlekit/README.md

 ### Schema Changes

 It is inevitable that at some point you'll make changes to the schema.
 To support this, ScuttleKit allows you to define transforms which can convert data from an earlier schema into a newer one.
-Transform Functions are run when the schema version changes.
+Transform Functions are run when the schema version changes - the SSB log is replayed and the transform function will be called for each entry.

-Transform Functions will need to return an object or an Error for each SSB log entry.
-If an error is thrown, it is logged and the next record is processed.
-SSB log entries are replayed in the order in which they were received.
+The function should return an object or throw an Error - if an error is thrown, it is logged and the next record is processed.

 ```js
 const schema = {